MicrosoftDocs/win32/desktop-src/shell/how-to-register-a-handler-for-a-device-event.md

 ---
-Description: 'Describes the processes for implementing device event handlers in the registry.' ms.assetid: '84B12B5C-C179-4124-A1FC-B90D120336BF'
+Description: Describes the processes for implementing device event handlers in the registry. ms.assetid: 84B12B5C-C179-4124-A1FC-B90D120336BF
-title: How to Register a Handler for a Device Event
+title: How to Register a Handler for a Device Event ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows ms.technology: desktop
 ---

 # How to Register a Handler for a Device Event